"Me and you and you and me

 - Biting-the-Hand Humor: "Elenore."
 Their initial follow-up singles to "Happy Together" flopped, and the record company told them that they needed another hit of that magnitude, so Kaylan reversed "Happy Together"'s chord progression and added joke lyrics such as "You're my pride and joy, et cetera."

-- Breakup Breakout: Kaylan and Volman renamed themselves Flo & Eddie and would join Frank Zappa's the Mothers of Invention and work with everyone from T. Rex to Alice Cooper to Duran Duran and MANY OTHERS.
+- Breakup Breakout: Kaylan and Volman renamed themselves Flo & Eddie and would join Frank Zappa's the Mothers of Invention (they can be heard on the albums Chunga's Revenge (1970), Fillmore East, June 1971 (1971), Two Hundred Motels (1971) and Just Another Band From L.A.
+(1972) and work with everyone from T. Rex to Alice Cooper to Duran Duran and MANY OTHERS.
+Mark and Howie also lent their voices to the X-rated animated cartoon Down and Dirty Duck.
 Drummer John Barbata would also move on to Jefferson Airplane, which would become Jefferson Starship not long after he joined.

 - Cover Version: "It Ain't Me, Babe" and Barry McGuire's "Eve of Destruction."

-- Fat and Skinny: Kaylan and Volaman (especially after they became Flo and Eddie)
+- Fat and Skinny: Kaylan and Volman (especially after they became Flo and Eddie)

 - Genre Shift: They started as a Garage Rock/Surf band, before going into the folk rock/pop direction that made them famous.

 - One Woman Song: "Elenore," "Rebecca"